mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 25.10.2017
+* Extended NonLinear polynomfit by a few faster (but less robust) routines:
+  -> linear regression is done in a fast loop.
+  -> qr based least squares function that outperforms the svd routines in speed (but is less robust in
+     non nice behaving data)
+* Polynom regression is now memory optimized for usage with the same x vector matrix more than once.
+* matrix class with more inline functions.

 Date: 06.10.2017
 * Added a new neat function for linear regression that is faster in a loop.
   -> note this function does not depend on SVD so it may be not as robust as the svd version